mevdschee/saferbq/README.md

 ## Contributing

 Contributions welcome!
 Please open an issue or PR.
+Ensure you run the tests and keep 100% coverage.

 ## Related